18kimn/revisiting-dubois/content/raw-texts/paper.md

 course many, many scholars that laid the foundation for modern data visualization besides these.
-Some examples are.... ] Bertin, in his _Semiology of Graphics_, established a conceptual backbone that related visual elements directly to trends within data, from which other graphical "grammars" (including ggplot2, as mentioned below) would one day develop.
+Some examples are.... ] Bertin, in his _Semiology of Graphics_, established a conceptual backbone that related visual elements directly to trends within data through graphical components, an idea from which other graphical "grammars" (including `ggplot2`, as mentioned below) would one day develop.
 John Tukey, in his _The Future of Data Analysis_ (1962) and _Exploratory Data Analysis_ (1977), argued for data analysis as a branch of statistics distinct from mathematical statistics and argued that recognizable and reproducible visualizations were key parts of understanding data.
-Edward Tufte, in _The Visual Display of Quantitative Information_ and many other texts, established data visualization as a
+Edward Tufte, in _The Visual Display of Quantitative Information_ and many other texts, argued for the judgement of the quality of data graphics as how "truthfully" items in the graphic corresponded to measures in a dataset.

-These three writers, along with the

-To summarize, the dominant trend of data visualization has been to express graphically statistical arguments, or to gesture somewhat to

-### Du Bois

-The majority of Du Bois' work would come during the aforementioned "modern dark ages" of data visualization, during which some scholars consider few innovations to have been made.
-But I hope to demonstrate that Du Bois' work provides ideas that are still

-Du Bois himself was born in Massachusetts in 1868, attending an integrated public school as a child before going to Fisk University in Tennessee.^[Many scholars attribute Du Bois' central interest in racism in the South to have begun during this time.]
-He attended Harvard University for a second degree beginning in 1888, and enrolled in graduate study at Harvard for sociology.
-After receiving his degree from Harvard, he began a highly prolific career with various positions at Wilberforce University, the University of Pennsylvania, Atlanta University, the Tuskegee Institute, the NAACP, and others.
-He died in 1963 in Ghana, while working on an encylopedia of Afria and the African diaspora, in exile from the U.S. for his Communist sympathies.

-He is known today for his massive array of contributions to the fields of African American studies and sociology, ranging from the first sociological study of a Black community in _The Philadelphia Negro_, to histories like _Africa: Its Place in Modern History_, to more theoretical texts like _The Souls of Black Folk_, and finally to creative and personal pieces like _Dusk of Dawn_ and _The Quest of the Silver Fleece_.
-Because of the breadth of his work,

-Perhaps most substantially for my project, Du Bois also had unique views on statistics and quantitative information that made its way into its work.
-For instance, _The Philadelphia Negro_ was one of the first studies to incorporate statistics into a sociological study, now a standard practice.
-More generally, Du Bois' views on statistics are ones that I hope to

-### ggplot2

-R is a programming language widely used in statistics and data visualization.
-Its features of being open-sourced (and thus free and extensible), easier to learn and write compared to some oth er languages, and having many native data structures and functions for computing models have made it popular today.
+### ggplot2: a grammar of graphics

+The persepctives of Tukey, Tufte, and Bertin are embodied today in software packages for data visualization.
+Data visualization is no longer a painstaking task of an artisan who must draw every point by hand; just as Tukey once argued for repeatable and easy-to-produce exploratory graphics, the simplest data graphics now can be drawn in a single line of code.
+Bertin and Tufte's emphases on deconstructing graphics are embodied today in the `ggplot2` library in the R programming language.

+R has become popular today for many reasons.
+It is designed to be more user-friendly than other lower-level languages, automatically handling memory allocation and variable typing for the ease of the user.^[The downside of this high-level design is that R's performance has come under constant criticism.
+Countless Medium articles have been written on R's performance against languages like Python, Julia, and C. This subject is left to a footnote as it is not the main subject of my paper, and the most important takeaway I feel is that despite any potential performance issues R is still a fairly popular language among data visualization professionals and statisticians.]
+Being designed specifically for statistical analysis, it has many native data structures and functions for computing models.
+For example, almost all data types in R are natively interpreted as some form of a vector, and functions for computing linear algebra are highly optimized in C++ before being ported to R. Likely the largest contributor for R's popularity has been its open-sourced nature.
+As well as being free, a considerable advantage compared to languages like Stata and SAS that can cost hundreds or thousands of dollars a year, being open-sourced means that user extensions are at the core of R's functionality.

 One especially important extension in R is the `ggplot2` library and the ecosystem of user-contributed software packages it has spawned.
 The